jankomag/uli-nz/README.md

 - data_prep.R : gathering, cleaning data and dealing with
 missing values
 - index.R : manual index construction, with data transformations, and saving the final index
-- coinR6.R : alternative version of constructing the index with the COINr6
+- coinR6.R : alternative version of constructing the index with the COINr package
-package

 Jan Magnuszewski